 The training programme offers a wide range of courses from basic training to high-level sessions for future mission leaders.
 Specialised courses aiming to prepare for specific aspects of missions, such as security training or assessments, are also available.
 Ad-hoc trainings to address emerging needs such as for mass burns teams and to support on-site integration of responder teams provide professional development opportunities for experts.

 The Exchange of Experts in civil protection programme allows for the secondment of civil protection experts from one UCPM Member State or Participating State to another.
+Experts from eligible third countries can also take part.
 Through exchanges on topics like firefighting, communication, search and rescue, or new and emerging threats, participants can gain practical learning experiences and knowledge on all aspects of emergency intervention and the different approaches of national systems.

 Civil Protection exercises